 If you are unhappy with the way we process your personal data, please contact us, and we’ll do our best to improve.
 We take every privacy complaint seriously and will make all reasonable efforts to resolving your complaint promptly and according to applicable law.
 If you think your privacy rights were breached, you may also lodge a complaint with an authority of the EU country of your habitual residence.
 Contact information for these authorities can be accessed at http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=612080.
 However, we recommend that you contact us first so we can try to resolve it.

 Infare understands the importance of protecting children’s privacy, especially in an online environment.
 In particular, our website is not directed to children, and it is our policy never to collect or maintain information about children knowingly.
 Also, we request such individuals not to provide personal data through the website.

 - Changes to the Policy

 We keep our Policy under regular review.
 We may also make changes as required to comply with changes in applicable law or regulatory requirements.
 The applicable version will always be found on our website.
 Where it is practicable, we will notify you by email of any significant changes.
 However, we encourage you to review this Policy periodically to be informed of how we use your personal data.

-This policy was last updated on 16th November 2021.
+This policy was last updated on the 9th of March 2022.